opensquiggly/eugene/README.md

 One such use case, and the use case that was at the forefront of our minds when we started Eugene, was to build a high performance trigram text indexing library that can be used to quickly search for regular expressions across a very large corpus of code repositories.
+To do that, we need a way to build up a customized, specialized index that can store trigram text indexes for fast retrieval.

-However, Eugene is a general purpose library that can find broad applicability in many domains of work.
+That's just one sample use case, however.
+Eugene is a general purpose library that can find broad applicability in many domains of work.
+Any time you need fine grained control over a specialized data structure that doesn't fit neatly into other persisting solutions, Eugene may be a good solution for your project.

 # Sister Projects
 Eugene is one part of a series of projects designed to deliver high